 What’s the difference between registering a business name and registering your business?

-It’s easy to get the registration process confused.
-You only complete one registration, but you will need to choose your business name first before you can register your business in Alberta, British Columbia, and Ontario.
-Naming your business can feel like a pretty major step as an entrepreneur, but there are some techniques to find the perfect business name that will help you settle on a winner.
+You only complete one registration, but you will need to choose your business name first before you can register your business in Alberta, British Columbia, Ontario, and Quebec.
+Naming your business can feel like a major step as an entrepreneur, but there are some techniques to find the perfect business name that will help you settle on a winner.

 Once you’ve landed on the perfect name for your business, you’re ready to register your business.